ARIZONA 14 DAYS

 Kaibab Trail begins south of Yaki Point on Yaki Point Road. <Learn more>

-Yaki Point can be reached using the free Kaibab Rim Route (Orange) Shuttle Bus departing from the Visitor Center.
+Take the free Kaibab Rim Route (Orange) shuttle from the Visitor Center.

 Optional shorter trails:

-Cedar Ridge trail, an 3.1 RT hike is a good alternative if the Skeleton Point hike is too challenging or time consuming.
+Cedar Ridge trail, a 3‑mile round trip, is a good alternative if the Skeleton Point hike is too hard or takes too long.

-The Ooh Ahh Point hike is a great beginner's hike (1.8 mi.
-RT) that lets you get away from the South Rim and spend some time on the trail.
+The Ooh Ahh Point hike is a 1.8-mile round-trip hike that gets you off the South Rim and out on the trail.

 Would you rather Bike than hike?